phpro/grumphp/doc/tasks.md

 This option can be used to specify the order in which the tasks will be executed.
 The higher the priority, the sooner the task will be executed.
+All tasks with the same priority will run in parallel if parallel execution is enabled.

 **task**